FAQ: Idaho-Maryland Mine

 Browse articles, videos, and meeting recordings in the MineWatchNC Library.

 Share what you’re learning about the mine with others.
 The more public attention this proposal receives, the more the application process will reflect the interests and concerns of the people who must live with the decision the County makes about the mine.
-A good way to get shareable news is to follow us on our public Facebook page.
+A good way to get shareable news is to follow us on our public Facebook page (per Facebook rules, the private group listed above doesn't allow sharing),

 Influence the decision-making process.
 Read the guide about how to submit public comments to the Nevada County Board of Supervisors.